Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Literature Review

-The choice of a tabular setting is therefore methodological rather than pragmatic.
-By operating in a fully enumerated state–action space, tabular reinforcement learning enables exact inspection of learned value functions and isolates coordination structure from confounding effects introduced by representation learning and optimization.
-This permits principled attribution of observed performance differences to learning structure rather than auxiliary effects.

-Beyond algorithmic structure, designer priors such as reward shaping and initialization are known to exert first-order influence on tabular learning outcomes, accelerating learning while potentially confounding comparisons if not carefully controlled \cite{rosenfeld2017leveraging}.
-Accordingly, experimental protocols must explicitly isolate coordination effects from engineered priors to preserve internal validity.

-Predator–prey environments provide a principled testbed where these methodological concerns intersect with embodied constraints.
-Empirical and theoretical studies show that pursuit and escape dynamics depend nonlinearly on trade-offs among speed, maneuverability, and energetic limitations, motivating models with explicit stamina costs and heterogeneous action capabilities \cite{howland1974optimal,wheatley2015how_fast}.
-Such constraints induce asymmetric interaction regimes and strong coupling, conditions under which coordination mechanisms may either stabilize or degrade learning dynamics \cite{hernandez_leal2017survey_nonstationary}.

-Despite extensive study of independent and centralized learning, prior work does not isolate how coordination structure interacts with explicit embodiment constraints under controlled tabular conditions.
-Existing studies typically confound coordination effects with representation learning, optimization dynamics, or symmetric cooperative objectives.
-As a result, it remains unclear whether reported advantages of centralization arise from coordination structure itself or from auxiliary effects introduced by function approximation.
-This study directly addresses this gap by isolating coordination mechanisms in a fully enumerated state–action space.
+Beyond algorithmic structure, designer priors such as reward shaping and initialization are known to exert first-order influence on tabular learning outcomes, accelerating learning while potentially confounding comparisons if not carefully controlled \cite{rosenfeld2017leveraging}, so experimental protocols must explicitly isolate coordination effects from engineered priors to preserve internal validity.
+Predator--prey environments provide a principled testbed where these methodological concerns intersect with embodied constraints: pursuit and escape dynamics depend nonlinearly on trade-offs among speed, maneuverability, and energetic limitations, motivating models with explicit stamina costs and heterogeneous action capabilities \cite{howland1974optimal,wheatley2015how_fast}, and such constraints induce asymmetric interaction regimes and strong coupling under which coordination mechanisms may either stabilize or degrade learning dynamics \cite{hernandez_leal2017survey_nonstationary}.
+Despite extensive study of independent and centralized learning, prior work typically confounds coordination effects with representation learning, optimization dynamics, or symmetric cooperative objectives, leaving unclear whether reported advantages of centralization arise from coordination structure itself or from auxiliary effects introduced by function approximation.
+This study directly addresses this gap by isolating coordination mechanisms in a fully enumerated state--action space.